princeton-computational-imaging/Delta-Prox/docs/source/api/linop.md

       """
 ```

 By default, the linear operator is not diagonal.
 To introduce a diagonal linear operator, one must implement the `is_diag` and `get_diag` for checking the diagonalizability and acquiring the diagonal matrix.
-These methods facilitate ∇-Prox to construct more efficient solvers, e.g., ADMM with closed-form matrix inverse for the least-square update.
+These methods allow ∇-Prox to construct more efficient solvers, e.g., ADMM with a closed-form matrix inverse for the least-square update.

 ## Sanity Check

 Typically, it is not always easy to correctly implement the forward and adjoint operations of the linear operator.
 To facilitate the testing of these operators, ∇-Prox provides an implementation of the **dot-product test** for verifying that the `forward` and `adjoint` are adjoint to each other.

-Basically, the idea of the dot-product test comes from the associative property of linear algebra, which gives the following equation,
+Basically, the idea of the dot-product test comes from the associative property of linear algebra, which gives the following equation:

 $$
 y^T(Ax) = (A^Ty)^Tx
 $$

-where $x$ and $y$ are randomly generated data, and $A$ and $A^T$ denote the forward and adjoint of the linear operator. ∇-Prox makes use of this property and generates a large number of random data to check if this equation always holds with respect to a given precision.
+Here, $x$ and $y$ are randomly generated data, and $A$ and $A^T$ denote the forward and adjoint of the linear operator. ∇-Prox uses of this property and generates a large number of random data arguments to check if this equation always holds for a given precision.

 To use this utility, users can call the `validate(linop, tol=1e-6)` and specify the tolerance of the difference between two sides of the equation.